Nobody ever said building a digital product was easy.

 Do we need to hard pivot and rethink the entire product?

-Now, we’re not saying any of these questions are easy to answer — because they’re just not — but it is vital that you ask them.
+We’re not saying any of these questions are easy to answer — because they’re just not — but you must ask them.

 No matter how financially resilient you think you are, this crisis will bite.
 And being prepared is the best way to get through to the other side.